 My husband and I have had a garden for about the last 10 years.
 The one consistent item we have every year is tomatoes.
 Tomatoes of many varieties.
-Because of my husband’s green thumb, we usually end up with a ton.
-We’ve even limited ourselves to 4 varieties per year, and sometimes one or two are flops but we still end up with a surplus.
+Because of my husband’s green thumb, we usually end up with a TON.
+We’ve even limited ourselves to 4 varieties per year, and sometimes one or two are flops, but we still end up with a surplus.

-Since one can only eat so many Caprese salads, we’ve played around with a number of ways to use up all those delicious garden tomatoes.
+Since one can only eat so many Caprese Salads, we’ve played around with a number of ways to use up all those delicious garden tomatoes.
 Surprisingly, the most labor intensive seemed to be simply canning them as tomatoes because of having to peel them, which is a P.I.A.

 After experimenting here and there, the easiest, most money saving, and most consumed, ended up being salsa.
 Plus it’s easy to grow pretty much everything you need to go into it.
 Well, it’s easy for my husband that is… I kill any plant that requires being watered more than once a month.

-Here’s the “recipe” that we use and how to can it using the boiling method.
+Here’s the “recipe” that we use to can salsa using the boiling method.
 I put quotes around “recipe” because salsa is not an exact science as much as a matter of personal taste.
 If you like it extra spicy, add more jalapenos.
 If you love the flavor of cilantro, throw in another handful.
 You cannot dictate how much your garden will produce, so adjust as necessary.

 The Basic Ingredients:

 - 4 Green Bell Peppers